 If you want to buy a home or property, what difference does it make if you go through a real estate agent or deal directly with the home owner?
 At the end of the day, you will have seen the property, liked it and will want to make an offer regardless of who's selling it.
 The home owner will also be able to answer any of your questions - after all, they are the ones who have lived there.

-The basic steps to buying real estate in New Zealand privately are very similar to the steps required if you are using a real estate agent. the main difference is that you will be dealing directly with the property owner in terms of price and any buying conditions you may have.
+The basic steps to buying real estate in New Zealand privately are very similar to the steps required if you are using a real estate agent.
+The main difference is that you will be dealing directly with the property owner in terms of price and any buying conditions you may have, and will present your offer via solicitors instead of a real estate agent.

 Grab some paper and a pen.
 When buying a new home or property it's really important you narrow down your criteria.
 Perhaps consider breaking it into 'definitely need', 'may need' and 'not important but good to have'.
 That way you can figure out what you'll compromise on and what you can't.
 Things to consider include: